jloughry/experiments/Benfords_Law/README.md

 ## Interpretation

 The `real_data` show a clear Benford's Law distribution; the `fake_data` show a uniform distribution, as expected.
+It is easy to distinguish the real data from the fake data, even with only 350 data points.

 ## Conclusions